-Lord O’Neill took part in a round table with City Region business leaders, the Local Enterprise Partnership and the Combined Authority economic portfolio holder, Cllr Phil Davies.
+Following a round table with Liverpool City Region business leaders, the Local Enterprise Partnership and the Combined Authority economic portfolio holder, Cllr Phil Davies, Lord O'Neill commented:

 "This was a very positive and energetic meeting, and it’s clear that the Metro Mayor and Liverpool City Region are determined to grasp the opportunity of devolution to accelerate growth and realise the potential of some outstanding economic assets.
 I look forward to reviewing some of the region’s key strategies and documents and helping them to focus on the challenges and opportunities that lie ahead.”

-The initiative was also welcomed by Chair of the Liverpool City Region LEP, Asif Hamid, who was a key participant in the round table session.
-He commented:
+The initiative was also welcomed by Chair of the Liverpool City Region LEP, Asif Hamid, who was a key participant in the round table session, who added:

 “The City Region Growth Strategy: Building our Future, has provided a great foundation that unified the City Region’s public and private sector leaders around the key strengths and opportunities for growth over the coming years.
 We welcome the opportunity to work with Lord O’Neill and others to build on this foundation, in light of the dynamic global business landscape, to ensure that we can realise our City Region’s remarkable economic potential”